rohankadam1395/rohankadam1395/README.md

 ### Hi there 👋
+- 🔭 I’m currently working as a Software Engineer at TechMahindra on website testing
+- 🌱 I’m currently learning web development using MERN stack

+- 📫 How to reach me: kadamrohan76@gmail.com / 7588279935

 <!--
 **rohankadam1395/rohankadam1395** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.